 Urano comes with 2 dual line analog filter boards installed, to give it a total of 4 analog filters.
-When any of the dual channel filters are installed (currently only VCF51 and VCF52), each of these will show as 2 separate filters, in the synth modules.
+When any of the dual channel filters are installed, each of these will show as 2 separate filters, in the synth modules.